dimsparagis0210/InvestmentCalculatorApp/README.md

 # InvestmentCalculatorApp 💸
-This repository includes the code of a basic "Expense Tracker" application, developed with React.
+This repository includes the code of a basic "Investment calculator" application, developed with React.
 If you want to run the code follow these steps:
 1) Download the code zip
 2) Open the code in a code editor
 3) Run in the terminal/command line "npm install"